begriffs/react-showpiece/README.md

 common pool of styles, and are expressive enough to gracefully degrade on all devices and clients.

+### Abstracted from Real Sites

+The markup in this project comes from experiments replicating parts of real sites.
+The challenge is to collect a wide assortment of screenshots of actual page items, like menus, then invent one piece of clean markup that can be styled to look like any of them.

 ### Quality

 The resulting markup is crowd-curated to be